WAIT

 Know about Cocoa Beach Entebbe

-Cocoa Beach is situated on the northern shores of Lake Victoria, one of the largest freshwater lakes
+Cocoa Beach is situated on the northern shores of Lake Victoria, one of the largest freshwater lakes in the world.
+Entebbe itself is a city known for its lush landscapes, making the beach a scenic retreat away from the hustle and bustle of urban life.

 × Close